emawind84/fits-header-editor/README.md

 --------------

 #### TODO
-* Check if the file is a folder and do not load it
-* Check if the file is a valid fits file and do not load it
+* Don't accept not valid fit files (folders, or other types of file)
-* Add some kind of filter to the list of header fields
+* Add some kind of filter to the list of header fields (for searching through the header)